nfoj/rust/book-content/content/04-control-flow-constructs.md

-# Control Flow Constructs - if, else, else if, loop, while, for break and continue
+# Control Flow Constructs - if, else, else if, loop, while, for break, continue and match

 - if
 ```rust